 Calvin's clinical and managerial experience also includes working as the Assistant Director of Clinical Services for a residential treatment facility for dually diagnosed adults and adolescents.
 He has also served as a staff therapist for adolescents in a psychiatric hospital setting as well as a primary therapist for inmates incarcerated for drug related crimes in a jail-based treatment program.

 Calvin is an active member of the Louisiana Counseling Association, where he has served on the Executive Board as the Statewide Strategic Planning Chair, Financial Chair, Membership Commitee Chair as well as the 2011-2012 President of LCA.
-He continues to serve the profession as a member of the LCA Government Relations Committee, where he advocates for the rights of professional counselors and clients.
 Calvin has held the office of President for the Louisiana Association of Addiction and Offender Counselors as well as serving as a board member of the Louisiana Higher Education Coalition for Alcohol and Drug Education.
 He has been identified by his peers as a leader and has represented Louisiana as a delegate to the American Counseling Association Southern Region Leadership Workshop and the American Counseling Association Leadership Institute in Washington DC.
-Recently, Calvin was presented with a LCA Presidential Award for recognition of his exemplary service to the counseling profession and the Louisiana Counseling Association.
+Calvin was presented with a LCA Presidential Award for recognition of his exemplary service to the counseling profession and the Louisiana Counseling Association.
 Calvin has a passion for counseling.
 He enjoys any opportunity to share his experience and knowledge with peers and the public.
 Many consider him a dynamic speaker who brings enthusiasm, energy, and skill to any topic.
 He regularly speaks on topics regarding addiction, mental health, motivation, team building, coping with change, professional development and practical application.
 He has also served as a curriculum educator for the Mississippi DARE Officer Training Program and has been recognized for his service by the DARE Officer Association of Mississippi.

 Calvin is a dedicated husband and father.